Snowflake-Labs/sfquickstarts/site/devlabs/security_authentication_pattern.md

 needs to be considered along with the three scenarios described to enable SSO for as many systems as possible.

-## Pattern example - Key Pair Authentication
+## Pattern Example - Key Pair Authentication

 This pattern example compares when you should use key pair authentication for non-human users versus when you should use external